modernish/modernish/README.md

   because `die` uses `SIGINT` for command interruption on interactive shells, and it would not make sense to execute emergency cleanup commands repeatedly.
-As a side effect of this special handling, `INT` traps on interactive shells do not have access to the positional parameters, cannot return from shell functions, and are always each run in their own subshell process.
+As a side effect of this special handling, `INT` traps on interactive shells do not have access to the positional parameters and cannot return from functions.

 ### `use var/string` ###